 Cameras can disconnect for several reasons.
 For example, there could be an issue with your internet service or router, your home could have a power outage, or your camera could be unplugged.

 To offer backup video storage when they go offline, the Nest Cam (battery) and Nest Doorbell (battery) can continue to record and save events to their internal memory, and then upload the video to the cloud when they reconnect to the Nest service.
-That way, you can still get video of what happened when your camera was offline.
+That way, you can still get video of what happened when the Wi-Fi, internet, or power goes out.

 More about local video storage